Ladies of Steel

 Ladies of Steel (Finnish: Teräsleidit) is a 2020 Finnish comedy film directed by Pamela Tola.
 Tola also co-wrote the screenplay with Aleksi Bardy, who produced the film alongside Dome Karukoski and Sirkka Rautiainen.
 The movie stars Leena Uotila, Seela Sella, Saara Pakkasvirta, and Heikki Nousiainen, with supporting performances from Pirjo Lonka, Samuli Niittymäki, and Jani Volanen.

 The film humorously explores themes of aging, sisterhood, and self-discovery, as it follows three elderly sisters embarking on a road trip under extraordinary circumstances.
 It premiered in Finland on 3 January 2020.

+The film's sequel Ladies of Steel: Like There's No Tomorrow was released in 2025.

 Plot

 The story begins when Inkeri (Leena Uotila), believing she has killed her husband Tapio (Heikki Nousiainen) after striking him with a frying pan, seeks help from her sisters.
 Inkeri, along with her rebellious sibling Raili (Seela Sella) and gentle Sylvi (Saara Pakkasvirta), sets off on a road trip in search of evidence that might justify her actions.
 Along the way, the trio revisits unresolved conflicts, reconciles with their past, and experiences moments of both hilarity and heartfelt reflection.